-2. If a student is exhibiting COVID-19 symptoms prior to coming to school, the parent/guardian/caretaker of the student (or student, if 18 and older) will be asked to: a.
-Contact a healthcare provider and follow his/her recommendations; and b.
+- 1. Before entering a WISD building/program, a legal point of contact of a student (or student, if 18 and older) will be encouraged to complete a screening protocol that follows the recommendations of the Washtenaw County Health Department. - 2.
+If a student is exhibiting COVID-19 symptoms prior to coming to school, the parent/guardian/caretaker of the student (or student, if 18 and older) will be asked to: - a.
+Contact a healthcare provider and follow his/her recommendations; and - b.
 Contact the Program Supervisor to report the outcome of the healthcare provider's recommendation and develop a plan for a safe return to school/programming.

-3. In the event a healthcare provider recommends and or conducts a COVID-19 test due to the child presenting with symptoms of COVID-19, the legal point of contact (or student, if 18 and older) will be directed to:
+- 3. In the event a healthcare provider recommends and or conducts a COVID-19 test due to the child presenting with symptoms of COVID-19, the legal point of contact (or student, if 18 and older) will be directed to: - a.

-- a.
 Keep the student at home pending the test results; - b.
-Contact the Program Supervisor to notify him/her of the healthcare provider recommendation and possibility of a positive test; and c.
-Produce a list of WISD employees, students and parents that they have come into contact with over the two days prior to the test being conducted.

-4. In the event of a positive COVID-19 test for a student, the legal point of contact of the child (of student, if 18 and older) will be directed to:

-a.
-Keep the student at home/self-quarantine or follow the most current protocols as recommended by the Washtenaw County Health Department;

-b.
-Contact the Program Supervisor to notify him/her of the positive test result; and c.
-Produce a list of WISD employees, students and parents they have come into contact with over the two days prior to the test being conducted.
+Contact the Program Supervisor to notify him/her of the healthcare provider recommendation and possibility of a positive test; and - c.
+Produce a list of WISD employees, students and parents that they have come into contact with over the two days prior to the test being conducted. - 4.
+In the event of a positive COVID-19 test for a student, the legal point of contact of the child (of student, if 18 and older) will be directed to: - a.
+Keep the student at home/self-quarantine or follow the most current protocols as recommended by the Washtenaw County Health Department; - b.
+Contact the Program Supervisor to notify him/her of the positive test result; and - c.
+Follow the recommendations of the Washtenaw County Health Department.

-- 5. The Program Supervisor will notify the Superintendent and HR & Legal Department. a.
-HR will notify the WCHD of the confirmed case. - b.
-Next steps are outlined in the section above.

-Upon notification of a positive COVID-19 test, the HR & Legal Department will notify the WCHD of the confirmed case of COVID-19.
+Upon notification of a positive COVID-19 test, the HR & Legal Department and or HRA will notify the WCHD of the confirmed case of COVID-19.